3i on the defensive as investor builds stake

 Last year Sherborne raised 207 million pounds with the aim of investing in an unspecified listed company it considered undervalued.

-Sherborne said in a November statement its "investment objective is to realize capital growth from investment in a target company", and that it would "only invest in one target company at a time."
+Sherborne said in a November statement its "investment objective is to realise capital growth from investment in a target company", and that it would "only invest in one target company at a time."

 Media-shy Bramson has a history of taking on the managements of companies he considers to be underperforming.

-In 2011 he led a boardroom coup at British fund firm F&C Asset Management FCAM.L, ousting the chairman and pursuing a root-and-branch shake-up of the 144-year old company after years of share price underperformance. ($1 = 0.6588 British pounds)
+In 2011 he led a boardroom coup at British fund firm F&C Asset Management, ousting the chairman and pursuing a root-and-branch shake-up of the 144-year old company after years of share price underperformance.